IBM/icp-airways/README.md

 ```
 $ docker login icpdns:8500
 ```
-### Install all dependencies, create images and upload it to Private registery of IBM Cloud Private
+### Install all dependencies, create images and upload it to Private registry of IBM Cloud Private
 1. Booking Microservice
 ```s
 $ cd booking-microservice